If you work in HR at a mid-market company (50-500 employees), chances are you have received sales outreach from a variety of different HRIS providers.

 However, the tie breaker goes to ADP for their advanced compensation module and their ability to benchmark companies against peers in their reporting

 Paylocity.
 ADP Workforce Now often is priced in the mid-to-high range of HRIS options.
 A full suite system can typically run businesses around $20-28 PEPM.
 Paylocity is often closer to the middle of the market with their full suites costing between $17-23 PEPM.
 Both are relatively comparable on the implementation side and both have additional fees crop up throughout the partnership

 Best for Global Companies

 ADP.
 Both companies can serve global organizations.
-Paylocity has a close relationship with Blue Marble, the leading global payroll provider, and can offer their HR tools across the globe.
+Paylocity has a close relationship with Blue Marble, the leading global payroll provider, and can offer their Human Resources tools across the globe.
 However, ADP owns their own payroll aggregator (Celergo) and has offices around the globe.

 Best for Scalability

 ADP.
-ADP's average customer size is between 100-1000 employees and the system has a number of workflow builders and configurability options that allow businesses to scale up their processes.
-Paylocity is typically more effective down market (50-350 employees) and doesn't offer the same ability to manage complexity
+ADP Workforce Now's average customer size is between 100-1000 employees and the system has a number of workflow builders and configurability options that allow businesses to scale up their processes.
+Paylocity is typically more effective for small business needs (average customer size is ~50-350 employees) and doesn't offer the same ability to manage complexity.

 Both Paylocity and ADP Workforce Now are designed to be scalable, so they can grow with the business.
 But Paylocity might be a better option for small to medium-sized business while ADP Workforce Now is a better option for larger enterprises and companies that have an HR specialist that can manage the system.